 Prof. Rogers and Prof Street have worked for some time with Dr L S Saraswathi, who has dedicated decades of her life to working on literacy issues in the context of rural development in south India.
 The following papers relating to her work are available by clicking on their titles in this list:

-In fact, publications are an essential element of LETTER.
-Click here for more information and free downloads to some of LETTER’s recent publications.
+Publications are an essential element of LETTER.
+Click here for more information and free downloads of some of LETTER’s recent publications.

 Dr. Rafat Nabi, who works with existing local literacy practices in Pakistan and Afghanistan was in London in October 2012 and led one of the BALID Informal Literacy Discussions.
 Click here for a summary of her presentation and the ensuing discussion.